Line 22100 – Carrying charges, interest expenses, and other expenses

 Claim the following carrying charges and interest that you paid to earn income from investments:

-- fees to manage or take care of your investments (other than fees you paid for services in connection with your pooled registered pension plan (PRPP), registered retirement income fund (RRIF), registered retirement savings plan (RRSP), specified pension plan (SPP), and your tax-free savings account (TFSA))
+- fees to manage or take care of your investments (other than fees you paid for services in connection with your pooled registered pension plan (PRPP), registered retirement income fund (RRIF), registered retirement savings plan (RRSP), specified pension plan (SPP), tax-free savings account (TFSA) and first home savings account (FHSA))

-- fees for certain investment advice (see archived Interpretation Bulletin IT-238R2, Fees Paid to Investment Counsel) or for recording investment income
+- fees for certain investment advice (see Interpretation Bulletin IT-238R2, Fees Paid to Investment Counsel Archived) or for recording investment income

-- reasonable fees, that have not already been deducted, to have someone prepare or assist you in filing your return if you have income from a business or property (see consolidated and archived Interpretation Bulletin IT-99R5, Legal and Accounting Fees)
+- reasonable fees, that have not already been deducted, to have someone prepare or assist you in filing your return if you have income from a business or property (see Interpretation Bulletin IT-99R5, Legal and Accounting Fees Consolidated and Archived)

-- most interest you paid on money you borrowed for investment purposes, but generally only if you use it to try to earn investment income, such as interest and dividends
+- most interest you paid on money you borrowed and used to try to earn investment income, such as interest and dividends

 Note